jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

           type: Node
 ```

-And at a given moment, the status part of the NetTopology CRDs is the following:
+And at a given moment, the status part of the NetworkTopology CRDs is the following:

 ```yaml
 # Status from NetworkTopology CRD worker-1